Mental Health Facilities Honolulu, HI

 Queens Medical Center Behavioral Health

-Queens Medical Center Behavioral Health is a mental health treatment center in Honolulu, HI, located at 1301 Punchbowl Street, 96813 zip code area.
-Queens Medical Center Behavioral Health provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
-Queens Medical Center Behavioral Health offers electroconvulsive therapy, dialectical behavior therapy and psychotropic medication to adults, children / adolescents and seniors 65 or older.
-Additional services at Queens Medical Center Behavioral Health consist of case management and suicide prevention services.
+Queens Medical Center Behavioral Health is a mental health clinic in Honolulu, HI, located at 1301 Punchbowl Street, 96813 zip code area.
+Queens Medical Center Behavioral Health provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+Queens Medical Center Behavioral Health offers dialectical behavior therapy, electroconvulsive therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Additional services offered at Queens Medical Center Behavioral Health include suicide prevention services and case management.

 Learn More